background

 Causes

-Degenerative disc disease, osteoarthritis, sports injuries, trauma, repetitive strain (heavy lifting, twisting), genetics, spinal abnormalities, obesity.
+Degenerative disc disease, osteoarthritis, sports injuries, trauma, repetitive strain (heavy lifting, twisting), spinal abnormalities, obesity.

 Treatment options